Skip to main content

 For more details, I refer you to my complete tutorial on how to update Windows 10.

-Note: This information may vary between different versions of Windows 10, as the system is constantly evolving.
-But generally, by following these guidelines, you shouldn't have any difficulty.
+Note: This information may vary depending on the different versions of Windows 10, as the system is constantly evolving.
+But generally, by following these guidelines, you should have no problems.

 Microsoft has announced that it will continue to provide support for at least one version of Windows 10 until October 14, 2025.
-If you want to keep up with the latest news, I suggest you check out my guide on how to download Windows 11.
+If you want to stay up to date with the latest news, I suggest you check out my guide on how to download Windows 11.

 Windows 8.x, 7 and Vista updates

-If you are wondering about updates for Windows 8.1, Windows 8, Windows 7 or even Windows Vista, please be advised that support for these operating systems has now ended.
+If you're wondering about updates for Windows 8.1, Windows 8, Windows 7, or even Windows Vista, I should inform you that support for these operating systems has now ended.
 In short:

 • Windows 7: Support ended January 14, 2020